-Washing Machine Features Demystified
+Washing Machine Features

-This section of our buyers guide explains what these features do, from time delays to fuzzy logic, so you can compare machines more easily.
+This section of our buyers guide explains what these features do, from time delays to fuzzy logic, so that you can compare machines more easily.

 Looking for information on washing machine programmes?
 Click here.

 Most washing machines have a control panel with all the buttons, switches or dials used to set the machine.
 High-end models now feature touch control displays, making it easier than ever to control and set up a cycle.

 Indicator lights tell you what settings you’ve chosen and how far through the cycle the machine is.
-Some machines also have a memory button, which lets you save your favourite wash settings to use again.
+Some machines also have a memory or favourite button, which lets you save your favourite wash settings to use again.

 Pause buttons are another useful feature – especially when you’ve found an extra sock to go in the wash when the cycle has already started.

-Some clever machines use sensors to calculate the exact amount of energy and water required for a wash cycle.
+Some machines use sensors to calculate the exact amount of energy and water required for a wash cycle.
 This is a very efficient way of washing and helps to lower your bills.
 Siemens iSensoric models are just one example of machines with this technology.

-If you add an excessive amount of detergent to a wash it can cause an overflow of foam or bubbles.
+If you add an excessive amount of detergent to a wash, it can cause an overflow of foam or bubbles.
 Anti-foam technology prevents this as it automatically adjusts the length of the cycle to compensate.

 Self-cleaning detergent drawers and drums are handy additions to some higher end machines.
 They use powerful water jets to flush out any residue after a wash, to keep your machine clean for the next use.

 Some washing machines have a steam refresh option.
 This isn’t a wash programme as such, but a cycle where your clothes are steamed to remove odours and freshen them up.
-This option can be added on to the end of a wash cycle to help reduce creases, and remove particles that may irritate people with allergies or sensitive skin..
+This option can be added onto the end of a wash cycle to help reduce creases, and remove particles that may irritate people with allergies or sensitive skin.